boniolp/tsb-kit/docs/overview/Introduction.md

 ![Anomaly detection pipeline](../../images/pipeline.png "Anomaly detection pipeline")

-We provide with TSB-kit function to preprocess the time seires, to run the methods and compute their anoamly scores, and to post-process them.
+We provide with TSB-kit functions to preprocess the time seires, to run the methods, compute their anoamly scores, and to post-process them.